tsdh/lein-html5-docs/README.md

 ```

 If your namespaces have a `:long-doc` metadata entry in addition to just
 `:doc`, this plugin will make use of it.
-My convention is to use `doc` as a
+My convention is to use `:doc` as a
 brief description of a namespace and `:long-doc` for usage examples and stuff
 like that.